 Information provided on this site is not intended to be tax or legal advice.
 Please consult with your investment planner or accountant before you make a decision about a charitable gift.

 Donating to Prickly Pear Land Trust can be a great way to honor and celebrate important events in the lives of your friends and loved ones.
 Be it a birthday, a wedding or graduation, oftentimes a gift to a non-profit whose work is important to the honoree can be a perfect fit for “the person who has everything.”When you honor the memory of a loved one and make a memorial gift to Prickly Pear Land Trust, you’ll have the satisfaction of knowing your gift will help to provide a lasting legacy of protected open and working agricultural lands as well as help build and expand a treasured local recreational resource in the South Hills Trail System.
-Click here to make a tribute or memorial gift to honor a loved one.

 If you’re interested in sponsoring a Prickly Pear Land Trust event, we’d love to work with you on a benefits package.
 Information on sponsoring Don’t Fence Me In and the Harvest Moon Banquet and Auction can be found below, but we’re always willing to develop a custom sponsorship if there’s another way you’d like to reach PPLT members and friends!
 Just call Lanie White, PPLT development coordinator, at (406) 442-0490 or e-mail [email protected].